JosephFuge/AISpunchcards/README.md

 8. Set "isOfficer" to true

 ## TODO
+- [ ] Add a home page explaining the site (Right now it's just a login button)
+- [ ] Add filtering of events by time (next week, month, year)
+- [ ] Enable users to download .ics files to add events to their calendar
+    - Consider hooking up to a Google Calendar API or something else so that, if events are created in the AIS calendar, they are created in this website.
+Likewise, the event is updated in the users' calendar automatically.
+Not sure how feasible this is.
+- [ ] Add further tagging of events beyond category - i.e. IS Academy, Tech Night, Sponsorships.
+This would be more relevant and helpful than the vague "Learn", "Social", "Discover", etc. categories
+- [ ] When an event is deleted, delete the corresponding images in Firebase Storage (careful that duplicated events with the same photo URLs don't exist before deleting)
+- [ ] Refactor folder structure naming and database interactions to be backend-agnostic (don't use "firebase" in file/folder names, in case we switch to a different backend)
+- [ ] Allow users to filter for events that they have marked as "attending"
+- [ ] Redirect user to their original destination after logging in (currently it defaults to event list page)
-- [ ] Enable searching of events, filtering of events by category
+- [ ] Enable searching of events by title and description
+- [x] ~Enable filtering of events by category~
-- [ ] Add icons for event categories to help identify them visually
+- [x] ~Add icons for event categories to help identify them visually~
 - [x] ~Enable editing of events~
 - [x] ~Enable creating a duplicate of events~
-- [ ] When an event is deleted, delete the corresponding images in Firebase Storage
-- [ ] Refactor folder structure naming and database interactions to be backend-agnostic (don't use "firebase" in file/folder names, in case we switch to a different backend)